Landscape and Biodiversity

-The Lower Mole Countryside Management Project operates in the north of the district, covering the countryside around Ashtead, Bookham, Fetcham, and Leatherhead.
+The Lower Mole Partnership operates in the North of the district, covering the countryside around Ashtead, Bookham, Fetcham, and Leatherhead.

 The Gatwick Greenspace Partnership works across the County boundary, incorporating land in West Sussex and Surrey.
 It is hosted by the Sussex Wildlife Trust and supported by MVDC and other participating local authorities.
 It operates in the south east of Mole Valley as far north as Dorking.

 Both projects provide opportunities for volunteers to take practical action to conserve the countryside on their doorstep.

 MVDC takes a careful approach to the management of its own parks and open spaces and, together with supporting the work of the Woodland Trust at Edolphs Copse Local Nature Reserve, has designated three local nature reserves: